CIBC-Internal/python/Doc/library/socket.rst

    both the value of *address_family* and the underlying implementation of :c:func:`inet_pton`.

-   Availability: Unix (maybe not all platforms), Windows.
+   .. availability:: Unix (maybe not all platforms), Windows.

    .. versionchanged:: 3.4
       Windows support added